 Scrum Teams make dependencies visible in the Product Backlog so they can be eliminated early.
 Possible steps to make dependencies visible:

 - Identify the dependencies in the Product Backlog.

 - Highlight dependencies with arrows to clarify how the items depend on each other or on external factors.

 - Create a graph using all items as nodes and with the dependencies arrows as edges.

 The resulting graph provides insights that enable the Scrum Team to eliminate dependencies.
 Elimination may involve breaking down Product Backlog items, re-ordering the Backlog, finding new technical solutions that do not require an external system, collaborate with other teams in advance, or acquiring missing knowledge within the team.

 Gaining insights in the upcoming work, ordering it in the Product Backlog, estimating it, breaking it down, and eliminating existing dependencies helps Scrum Teams and their stakeholders refine the work to establish a shared understanding.
 In Scrum, this product management activity is called Product Backlog refinement.
-It is essential because it reduces the risk of not completing the Sprints work.
+It is essential because it reduces the risk of not creating a Done Increment.